Use of drones/unmanned aerial vehicles (UAVs)

 Drone flights over the River Thames

-The tidal Thames is the busiest inland waterway in the UK and the river is used by a wide variety of vessels.
-Vessels range from the world’s largest container ships to small recreational craft.
-The river’s bridges, embankment areas and piers are popular areas for its passengers and of course the passing general public.
+The tidal Thames is the busiest inland waterway in the UK and the river is used by a wide variety of boats and ships ranging from the world’s largest container ships to numerous passenger boats and small recreational craft.
+The river’s bridges, embankment areas and piers are popular areas for its passengers and the passing general public.
 The river is also home to high profile attractions, high security buildings and structures, and a vast amount of construction work.

-The Port of London Authority have the responsibility to ensure safety to all of those using the River Thames and as such would need to be notified about any intended UAV flight over the river.
+The Port of London Authority (PLA) has a statutory responsibility to the safety of all of those using the River Thames and therefore, needs to be notified about any intended UAV flight over the river.

-Those wishing to fly a UAV over the Thames should notify us at the earliest opportunity, completing as much detail as possible below.
+Those wishing to fly a UAV over the Thames should notify us at least 3 working days in advance, to enable us to assess the potential impact it might have on the safety of river users.
+Please notify us at your earliest opportunity, completing as much detail as possible through our Drone Online Notification Portal.

-Our team will satisfy themselves that the intended flight will not cause a hazard to navigation and then acknowledge any notification.
-It may be that some flights require a filming licence, or further controls to protect those using the river and if this is the case our team will respond directly with further questions.
+Once the PLA is satisfied the intended flight will not cause a hazard to navigation reply accordingly.
+Some flights will require a filming licence, or further controls to protect those using the river and if this is the case our team will respond directly with further questions.

-Any person wishing to fly a UAV over the River Thames should also ensure they are aware of the relevant legislation and codes of practice applicable to them, and to which they must comply.
-Operators should also where necessary have sought permission from:
+Any person wishing to fly a UAV over the River Thames should also ensure they are aware of the relevant legislation and codes of practice applicable to which they must comply.
+Operators should also obtain necessary permissions from other relevant authorities, including, but not limited to:

 - Civil Aviation Authority;